About Me / Contact

 Because there are a lot of P. Williamses out there, I try to go by Peter K. G. Williams in professional contexts.

 I’m also interested things that aren’t science!
-But this isn’t the website for talking about that.
+But this isn’t the place for talking about those.

 Short Biography